 Unemployment Rate

-The unemployment rate essentially represents the percentage of individuals in the workforce who are jobless but are both able and willing to work.
-It is calculated by determining the ratio of unemployed individuals who are ready and capable of working to the total number of people in the workforce.
+The unemployment rate is basically the percentage of people in the workforce who don’t have a job but are actively looking for one and able to work.
+It’s calculated by dividing the number of unemployed people who are ready and available to work by the total number of people in the labor force.

 Recommendation